 1. Executive Summary

-The executive summary should always be the last topic written in your plan, but it appears at the beginning of the paper.
+The executive summary of your business plan should always be the last topic written in your plan, and it appears at the beginning of the paper.
 As the word summary implies, it should cover everything important to the one who is reading it; be they a lender, investor or financier.
 An executive summary is mainly highlighting the points that need to be discussed or known in order to make the favorable decision the reader is being asked to make.

 A compellingly good summary is a summary that reveals the mission statement of the company, with a brief discussion of its services and products.
 The WHY question can be answered in the summary for the start-up business or the relevant experience of the entrepreneur can be added.